Wang Xiangzhai: Biography

-I have traveled across the country in research, engaging over a thousand people in martial combat, there have been only 2.5 people I could not defeat, namely Hunan's Xie Tiefu, Fujian's Fang Yizhuang and Shanghai's Wu Yihui.

 After 7 years of research and study, (with Chen Yen Tong), Wang established himself in Shanghai.
 It was Chen Yen Tong's suggestion to name it "Yiquan".
 At that time Han xing Chiao was already his student.
 Han was a student of Master Wu Yihui.
 Wang became friends with Liuhebafa master Wu Yihui who was introduced by his pupil Han xing Chiao in Shanghai, and also later became friends with the Baguazhang master Zhang Zhaodong.

 He started to teach many influential martial artists including Hong Lianshun, Zhao Daoxin, the Han brothers, (Shanghai period, Han Xingqiao and Han Xingyuan), and later in Beijing Yao Zongxun, Zhang Entong, and others.

 He first named his teaching Yiquan, in reference to the Xingyiquan and Xinyiquan styles.
 Later, in the 1940s, one of his disciples who was a journalist publicly called it Dachengquan, which means "great achievement boxing".
 It is known by both these names today.

 He received the visit of many Japanese experts during the war.
 One, Kenichi Sawai was assumed to be his student and created his own school in Japan calling his martial art Taikiken.
 Sawaii was however solely instructed by Wang's successor Yao Zongxun, and not directly by Wang himself.

 At the end of his life he performed research into the healing aspect of Zhanzhuang and worked with different hospitals.

 He died in 1963 in Tianjin, from a disease.

 He was one of the first Chinese teachers to publicly teach the practice of Zhanzhuang, or 'standing like a tree' methods.

 In silence there must be movement, and in motion, there must be silence.